mitghi/jetro-py/README.md

 | group users by role, count | **73 µs** | n/a | n/a | 20 610 µs | 68 µs |
 | users with any open order ≥ 50 | **2 601 µs** | 14 642 µs | 816 µs\* | 28 032 µs | 379 µs |

-\* jsonpath-ng's filter compiler happens to vectorise this single query; it is 10–100× slower than jetro on every other workload.

 The `glom (py)` column is hand-written Python list / generator expressions over an already-parsed `dict`, included as a "no DSL, maximum-speed Python" reference.